 As Film and Image Manager, I know how powerful an image can be.
 I also know that, when complete, Jack’s body of work will form an unprecedented historical archive.
 I believe that we are incredibly lucky to be the chosen subject of one of the largest photographic projects ever undertaken.

-We at the RNLI recognise and are grateful for Jack’s commitment to this Project.
+We at the RNLI recognise and are grateful for Jack’s commitment to The Lifeboat Station Project.
 We can see it is of enormous benefit to our charity and we are committed to supporting him in all the ways we can.
 We want to ask you to join us.

-If you enjoy following the Project online, why not commit a small amount of money per month to keep it on the road?
-It’s very easy to do via Patreon – an online crowd-funding system that allows people to support the Project for as little as £3 a month.
-That’s less than a take-away coffee – and you will receive rewards in return, such as seeing your name printed in the final book collecting all Jack’s images of our lifeboat stations.
-Patrons who feel able to pledge larger amounts can even receive once-in-a-lifetime rewards, like a day on the road with Jack or even their portrait made on glass.
+If you enjoy following the project online, why not commit a small amount of money per month to keep it on the road?
+It’s very easy to do via The LSP Society – an online membership platform that allows people to support the project for as little as £1 a month.

 Jack’s photographs will outlive all of us.
 You have a chance to be a part of creating a body of work that will be seen and admired by future generations, long after we have all gone!
 What an opportunity that is.